 The Mining template is designed for greenfield mining projects and encompasses the specific considerations involved in these complex projects such as limited infrastructure, uncertainty of site conditions, geo-political risk and environmental constraints.

 Is PDRI used in brownfield projects?

 All PDRI templates include risk factors related to both new construction (greenfield) and renovation and revamp (brownfield) projects.

 Can PDRI add value for our small projects?

 PDRI is successfully used around the world for small, large and mega projects.
 Purpose-built templates include PDRI for Small Industrial and PDRI for Small Infrastructure projects.

 The Construction Industry Institute (CII) recognizes front end planning as the single biggest factor in controlling cost and schedule in capital projects.
 For over 20 years CII’s research and development has focused on helping project teams use the front end planning process and tools to create an environment for success.
 The PDRI is one of the leading toolsets that resulted from this research focus.

 Can any company use PDRI?

 Yes!
 PDRI is an open industry standard for measuring scope definition.
 The Construction Industry Institute is committed to sharing their best practices.
-CII works with their Registered Providers to help both CII members and the general public learn about their best practices.
+CII works with their Registered Education Providers to help both CII members and the general public learn about their best practices.